-Luckily, you don’t have to spend any money to combat this cause of burnout.
+Luckily, you don’t have to spend any money to combat this cause of burnout and employee turnover.

 Ask for input on big decisions when applicable, empower employees to have a say in new ideas and endeavors, and let them have ownership of their own individual responsibilities as much as possible.
 That sense of ownership encourages a higher level of personal investment.

 Remember: many startup employees are self-starters, so they don’t need micro-management to be effective.

 Burnout cause: employers show no respect for employees’ personal lives.

 Work-life balance is one of the most highly sought after aspects of any job, and it’s especially important to prevent employee burnout.